scnslabutsa/myhthelperEduContent/_episodes/N.md

 **Normal Tissue**
 Cells that are cancer-free.

-**Nuclear Medicine Imaging of the Breast (Molecular Breast Imaging)** A technique under study for use in the early detection of breast cancer.
-Nuclear medicine imaging uses short-term radioactive agents given through an IV.
-Cancer cells absorb these agents and can be imaged with a special camera.
-Nuclear medicine imaging is not a standard breast cancer screening tool.
-Breast-specific gamma imaging and scintimammography are types of nuclear medicine imaging.

 **Nucleus**
 The part a cell that contains the genetic material DNA.
 Nuclei is the plural of nucleus.